 NB: Successful Ca' Foscari applicants will have the possibility of participating in a brief trigonometry refresh course prior to the beginning of the programme.
 More information available soon.

 Schedule: Mon/Wed 9:45-12:15

 This course deals with past present and future climate changes as evinced from the most recent studies on palaeoclimate archives, such as marine sediments and ice cores.
 The techniques available for the study of climate will be carefully reviewed and the most recent results will be presented.
 Climate changes involve multiple interactions among different components of the climate system, such as the atmosphere, the ocean, the earth, the biosphere and the ice sheet.
 One way to make sense of this complex system is to understand the inherent rate at which each of its components respond both to the primary causes of climate change and as part of a web of interactions within the system.
 Testing of hypothesis by means of climate models strongly supports the experimental data presented in the course.

-Italian Art and Archaeology in the Renaissance and Beyond
+Private and Public in Renaissance Venice and Beyond

 Schedule: Mon/Wed 13:15-15:45